This content was reviewed by veterinarian Dr. Elizabeth Racine, DVM.

 ---|---|

-24/7 access to licensed veterinarians | No one-time consults available (monthly subscription only) |
+24/7 access to licensed veterinarians | No one-time consults are available (monthly subscription only) |

 Up to a $1,000 Rainy Day Fund | Can’t get a prescription |

-User friendly apps for Android and iOS | No video consults |
+User-friendly apps for Android and iOS | No video consults |

 Includes a smart ID tag for your pet’s collar | |

-Gives you a personalized lifestyle plan for your pup |
+It gives you a personalized lifestyle plan for your pup |

 BondVet Review

-Bond Vet is a 2019 quickly growing startup company with several vet clinics in New York that provide in-person wellness and urgent care and live telehealth video calls with their licensed veterinarians.
-To request a video chat, you simply join their queue, and the next available vet will connect with you.
-However, they’re only available from 12 pm to 8 pm EST (seven days a week).
-A video call is pricey at $79 for a 20-minute session.
+Bond Vet is a quickly growing company with several vet clinics nationwide.
+They provide in-person wellness, urgent care, and live tele-triage video calls with licensed veterinarians.
+You search for available slots in your local area for an in-person appointment.
+You can pick one that suits you that day or in the future.
+To request a video chat, you join the queue, and the next available vet will connect with you.
+However, they’re only available 8 am-6 pm (Sunday-Thursday) and 10 am-6 pm EST (Friday-Saturday).

 Pros | Cons |